 This in turn fed another 19th-century trend: a growing crackdown on intoxicants of all kinds.
 Even alcohol wasn’t spared, with the temperance movement eventually getting all booze sales banned in the U.S. from 1920 to 1933.

 While the U.S. government relented on the alcohol ban, it only got more strict about cannabis.
 The Marihuana Tax Act of 1937 allowed hemp only to be grown under highly restricted conditions.
 The Single Convention on Narcotic Drugs of 1961 seemingly nailed the coffin shut by international treaty, naming cannabis as a dangerous, addictive substance with no good uses.
+The 1970 Controlled Substances Act in the U.S. soon followed suit.
 For a while, legal hemp production was dead.

 The Discovery of CBD